Michelle Gordon: Judicial career

 Gordon was appointed a judge of the Federal Court of Australia on 20 April 2007.
 In one judgment, Gordon said that Coles Supermarkets "threatened harm to suppliers if they didn't meet their demands".
 In 2014, she ruled against ANZ in a class action on credit card fees.
 ANZ appealed this decision and were successful in overturning her findings at the Full Court of the Federal Court in 2015.
 The applicant in the class action then appealed to the High Court of Australia, which heard the appeal and handed down the decision after Gordon was appointed to the High Court (though without her sitting on the appeal).
 A majority of the High Court dismissed the appeal in 2016, ruling in favour of ANZ.

 In April 2015, the Abbott Government announced that Justice Gordon would replace her husband, Kenneth Hayne, on the bench of the High Court of Australia upon his compulsory retirement on reaching the age of 70.
 Justice Gordon was sworn in on 9 June 2015.

+In 2023, Gordon gave the inaugural Margaret Stone Lecture, a joint initiative of the University of New South Wales and Herbert Smith Freehills.